How do I know if a

 6. Will I be able to groom the collie myself?

 Most likely.
 Of course, the smooth collie is easiest as he requires only a few minutes of grooming with a slicker brush or comb.
 However, the rough collie coat is not as intimidating as it looks.
 It is quite manageable and nearly all collies enjoy being brushed and groomed.
-A folding grooming table (cost: about $100) makes the job is easier by raising the dog up to a comfortable height.
+A folding grooming table (cost: about $100) makes the job much, MUCH easier by raising the dog up to a comfortable height.
 Bathing can be done in the bathtub using a hand held shower attachment.
 A bath every 8-10 weeks or so should be sufficient, but more often if desired is not at all harmful.

 7. Do males or females make better pets?